Accessing the ABSF

 - A detailed draft Term Sheet which sets out the terms and structure of the transaction that is proposed for investment by the ABSF.
 Term Sheets should include details of portfolio parameters and asset eligibility criteria of underlying loans.
 Market participants are encouraged to thoroughly review requirements as expressed in the ABSF legislation and supporting instruments, and specifically investment decision-making criteria in the Australian Business Securitisation Fund Investment Mandate Directions 2019.
 Proposals may include alternative structures or ranges around transaction parameters for the AOFM’s consideration.

-Questions regarding the format of proposals should be submitted in writing to email@example.com prior to midday (AEDT) on 26 February 2021.
 At the AOFM’s discretion, de-identified questions and answers may be published on this webpage for the benefit of clarifying instructions for all proponents.
-The AOFM is planning an information session in mid-February where additional guidance on investment proposal requirements will be provided.
-Further details will be made available via our email subscription service, the ASF and AFIA.
+Further details may be made available via our email subscription service.

-The AOFM expects to announce its decision for this round of ABSF investments late in the second quarter of 2021.
 Decision timing will be a function of the number and complexity of proposals received.
-The AOFM will notify proponents individually of the outcome of their proposal, and will endeavour to notify proponents who have not been shortlisted as soon as possible.
+The AOFM will notify proponents individually of the outcome of their proposal and report on successful investment proposals on its website.